NCI-CGR/plco-analysis/docs/Postprocessing.rst

 The pipeline ``shared-makefiles/Makefile.plotting`` creates QQ and Manhattan plots for any existing output files ``.tsv.gz`` under ``$(RESULT_OUTPUT_DIR)``.
-This follows the same logic as the `meta-analysis pipeline`_, in that it aggressively detects whatever happens to be present, without going through the phenotype model configuration files.
+This follows the same logic as the :ref:`meta-analysis pipeline`, in that it aggressively detects whatever happens to be present, without going through the phenotype model configuration files.
 This has the benefit of allowing some analyses to be missing, due to sample size limitations in most